khankabi/ELearningPlatform/Readme.md

    - Detailed modules on each topic
    - Quizzes at the end of each module
 6. **Other Resources**
    - Reference books and websites for extended learning
+7. **Virtual Terminal**
+   - virtual terminal template to practice linux commands

 ---